interjs/inter/README.md

 # Compatibility

-*Inter* just supports the modern browsers, it's mean that no Internet Explorer support.
+*Inter* just supports the modern browsers, it means that no Internet Explorer support .

 # Lincense